 - Create and update rich, formatted documents (Slack’s canvas feature)

-- Export canvases as markdown
+- Read and export canvases as markdown

 Users: